fxstein/ascii-guard/docs/DESIGN.md

-# ASCII Art Linter Implementation Plan
+# ascii-guard Design Documentation

+**Version**: 1.0
-**Status**: Planning
+**Status**: Implemented
-**Priority**: Medium
-**Estimated Effort**: 2-3 days
-**Owner**: Engineering Team
+**Python**: 3.12+
+**Dependencies**: Zero (Python stdlib only)

 ---

+## Overview

+`ascii-guard` is a zero-dependency Python linter for detecting and fixing misaligned ASCII art boxes in text and markdown documentation.
+It's designed as a standalone tool that can be installed via PyPI and used in development workflows, CI/CD pipelines, and pre-commit hooks.

+### Key Design Principles

+1. **Zero Runtime Dependencies**: Uses only Python standard library
+2. **Fast**: Pure Python, no external process calls
+3. **Standalone**: Works without any external tools or libraries
+4. **Safe**: Non-destructive, preserves content
+5. **Simple**: Easy to install and use (`pip install ascii-guard`)

+---

 ## Problem Statement

-AI-generated ASCII flowcharts and diagrams in documentation often have formatting errors where box borders are misaligned by 1-2 characters.
-This breaks the visual integrity of diagrams and makes them harder to read.
+AI-generated ASCII art boxes in documentation often have formatting errors:
+- Missing or extra characters in borders
+- Misaligned vertical edges
+- Inconsistent box widths
+- Incorrect corner characters

-**Example of the problem:**
+**Example of broken box:**
 ```
 ┌─────────────────────┐
 │ Box Content         │
-└────────────────────┘   ← Missing one character, doesn't align
+└────────────────────┘   ← Missing character, doesn't align
 ```

-**Should be:**
+**After fixing:**
 ```
 ┌─────────────────────┐
 │ Box Content         │